delibre/ciaoby-tg-english-test-bot/README.md

 ## Overview

-The "English Level Tester" is a Telegram bot developed for the online Belarusian English school [**"CIAO.BY"**](https://ciao.by/) or [**"GAAGA.PL"**](https://gaaga.pl/).
+The "English Level Tester" is a microservice which represents a Telegram bot developed for the online English school [**"CIAO.BY"**](https://ciao.by/) or [**"GAAGA.PL"**](https://gaaga.pl/).
 Its purpose is to test the user's English level and gather their contact information.
 This production bot can be accessed via the link provided [**"English Level Tester"**](https://t.me/ciaoby_bot).